🔍 공개 퀴즈 검색

 What makes a claim specific?

-1. It's vague or unclear
+1. It's vague and open to interpretation

 3. It's clear about exactly what you're arguing with focused position ✓

-4. It's short or brief
+4. It's short and brief

 What is expert testimony?

-1. Opinions or findings from credible authorities with relevant expertise ✓
+3. Opinions or findings from credible authorities with relevant expertise ✓

-4. Student opinions
+4. Student opinions in class discussions

 Why should you cite sources?

-3. To show where information came from and establish credibility ✓
+1. To show where information came from and establish credibility ✓

-4. To make it longer only
+4. To make your essay longer

 What is a hasty generalization?

-1. A true statement
+1. A true statement based on research

-2. Strong reasoning
+2. Strong reasoning from evidence

-4. Drawing broad conclusion from insufficient evidence ✓
+3. Drawing broad conclusion from insufficient evidence ✓

 What makes reasoning effective?

-1. It ignores evidence completely
+1. It ignores the evidence completely

-2. It's short or brief
+2. It's short and brief

 3. It explicitly connects evidence to claim with logical explanation ✓

-4. It repeats the claim only
+4. It repeats the claim without explaining

 What is the Toulmin model?